The College Application Process

 -Submit additional honors and awards to admissions offices.

--Submit Financial Aid information (FAFSA) Deadline is February 1st.
+-Submit the Free Application for Federal Student Aid (FAFSA.)
 This must be completed for schools to offer any financial aid package, including federal loans.
 Go to: www.fafsa.gov Click HERE for more information regarding financial aid and the FAFSA.

 -Colleges will rescind offers if final grades are low so be careful of “senioritis!”